SHOOTING SCRIPT by Chris Green

 ‘Shall I turn over to the news?’ said Audrey.
 ‘There’s sure to be something about it.’

-There was no mention of anything about the emergency on the BBC News or Sky or the headlines on teletext.
-The military build up on the Iraq-Iran border and the floods in North America were the main stories and there was a report about a beached whale in the Outer Hebrides.
+There was no mention of anything about the emergency on the BBC News or Sky.
+The military build up on the Turkish border with Iraq and the floods in North America were the main stories and there was a report about a beached whale in the Outer Hebrides.
 Nothing anywhere about radiation.
 Perhaps security issues were involved, and the authorities wanted to keep it a secret.
 If this was the case, how could anyone hope to find out?

 ‘Is she sure?’ asked Dennis.